Moldir28/20-MiniProjects-VanillaJavaScript/README.md

 - View prev/next cards with question/answer
 - Clear the cards from the local storage wth clear button
 - Add new cards with question/answer and save it to the local storage

+### 15. Relaxer App
+- Simple Breathing App
+- Applied animation on the circle that changes with the time
+- JavaScript sets time for breathing
+- Depending on the time animated circle grows & shrinks